Generalized Lexicographic Products and the Index Coding Capacity: Acknowledgments

 \section{Acknowledgments}

+The authors would like to thank the Associate Editor and anonymous reviewers for their constructive comments, which improved the readability of the manuscript significantly.
+They also would like to thank Elena Grigorescu and Minshen Zhu for pointing out an error in an earlier proof of Theorem~1 based on the clique number of confusion graphs, and acknowledge Parastoo Sadeghi and Jacques Verstraete for helpful discussions.
 This work was supported by the National Science Foundation under Grant CCF-1320895 and the Korean Ministry of Science, ICT and Future Planning under the Institute for Information and Communications Technology Promotion Grant B0132-15-1005 (Development of Wired-Wireless Converged 5G Core Technologies).

 \appendices